Tuition & Financial Aid

 - Federal Direct Unsubsidized Loan: This federal loan is available to any student who has completed the FAFSA, is not in default on a federal student loan, and has not exceeded their annual or lifetime loan limit.
 The Federal Direct Unsubsidized Loan has a fixed interest rate that is set annually by Congress on July 1st for loans disbursed through the following June 30.
 It is not a need-based loan and graduate students may borrow up to $20,500 each year.

-- Other types of loans: Based on your financial aid offer, you may be eligible for financial assistance from supplemental loans or outside sources—listed on your award letter as “Alternative Eligibility.”
-Alternative Eligibility represents the maximum amount you may borrow in either a Federal Direct Graduate PLUS Loan, which has a fixed interest rate, or a private educational loan, which has either a variable or fixed interest rate.
+- Other types of loans: Based on your financial aid offer, you may be eligible for financial assistance from supplemental loans or outside sources.
+The difference between the total amount of awards in your financial aid package and your Cost of Attendance represents the maximum amount of additional funding you may borrow in either a Federal Direct Graduate PLUS Loan, which has a fixed interest rate, or a private educational loan, which has either a variable or fixed interest rate.

 - Limited funds are reserved for Federal Work Study opportunities for eligible graduate students to secure on-campus paid employment.